dabeku/Camera-mlx90640-overlay/README.md

 Based on https://github.com/obstruse/ThermalCamera

-The only difference is it works with 64 bit Raspberry Pi OS.
+The only difference is it works with 64 bit Raspberry Pi OS since it uses picamera2 instead of pygame.camera

 * Connect to GPIO pins